+We mentioned this at the beginning, but it's worth going over in more detail.
 This is another time when having your owner's manual can come in handy: some extra cycle settings can add 20-40 minutes to the cycle time.
 There's a possibility that you've been unintentionally creating much longer cycle times than necessary through something as innocent as choosing a Sani-Rinse high-heat wash cycle along with a heated dry option!
 Any cycles or options that involve adding extra heat tend to extend cycle times.

 Make sure you understand what different cycles and options do and how they effect your dishwasher's run time.
 We know it's not fun to deal with an appliance that seems overly complicated, so we're here if you need any help deciphering your dishwasher or choosing a new dishwasher that won't drive you crazy!

 That's it: three quick areas to check if your dishwasher runs too long, one of the most common dishwasher problems.
 If you're shopping for a new dishwasher and want to avoid longer run times, you may want to look for models with that quick wash cycle we mentioned in the beginning.
 This is usually a one-hour wash, best for lightly soiled dishes.
 This cycle may be called Express Wash (Bosch), 1-Hour Wash (Amana), or something else entirely!

 Keep in mind that some fast washes may not include drying time in their cycle duration calculations, and these faster cycles will use more energy and be noisier than normal wash cycles.

 Have you had to troubleshoot dishwasher problems before?
 What features do you look for in a new dishwasher?
 Leave us a comment below - We'd love to hear from you!